Skip to main content

 Clawback mechanism

-• A single senior with a net income of $18,000 will receive a higher monthly benefit than a single senior with a net income of $30,000.
+Here's a simple example of how the clawback works: A single senior with a net income of $18,000 will receive a higher monthly benefit than a single senior with a net income of $30,000.
+The difference between your income and the maximum threshold determines the payment reduction.
+If your income exceeds the threshold, you receive no benefit.

 Supplementary Accommodation Benefit